 What you need to know

 We started development of the GPS 2021 in early 2019.
 On behalf of the Minister of Transport we released a draft for public engagement in March 2020.
 We used feedback from submissions to develop the final.
-GPS 2021 will be published shortly and will take effect from 1 July 2021.
+GPS 2021 will take effect from 1 July 2021.

 Final GPS 2021 published

 GPS 2021 builds on and consolidates the priorities of GPS 2018.
 The strategic priorities for GPS 2021 are safety, better travel options, improving freight connections and climate change.

 We released the draft Government Policy Statement on Land Transport 2021/22–2030/31 (draft GPS 2021) for public engagement.

 We held 14 regional workshops with local government and other stakeholders in March–April 2019 to understand the key issues for stakeholders before we began providing advice to ministers on GPS 2021.